-The two-day Temporary Works Co-ordinator Training Course (TWCTC) and one-day Refresher course (TWCTC-R) are designed to help those who have responsibility for managing all forms of temporary works on site.
+This one-day Temporary Works Supervisor Training Course (TWSTC) is designed to help those on site who have responsibility for supervising all forms of temporary works.
 The course seeks to improve the knowledge of this role and the temporary works environment.

-The development of these courses was supported by several organisations, including the Temporary Works Forum and the Health and Safety Executive.
+The development of this course was supported by several organisations, including the Temporary Works Forum and the Health and Safety Executive.

 Temporary works are safety- and business-critical and require careful co-ordination.
-An accepted way of achieving this is through the adoption of the management process outlined in BS 5975:2019, which introduces the temporary works co-ordinator (TWC) as a key figure.
+An accepted way of achieving this is through the adoption of the management process outlined in BS 5975:2019, which introduces the temporary works supervisor (TWS) as a key figure.
 This course explains the role and its overall management context.